To keep the lights on, we receive affiliate commissions via some of our links. Our review process.

 ADT’s parent company is Apollo Global Management.
 More than 17,000 professionals are employed by ADT in over 200 locations within the U.S.

 ADT is widely available across the United States.
-It offers reliable monitoring and professional installation and can be installed as quickly as 1-2 days from ordering.
+It offers reliable monitoring and professional installation and can be installed as quickly as one to two days from ordering.
 However, ADT can be expensive (cellular monitoring requires a plan upgrade), and it has a history of customer service complaints.